 • Appropriate Decision-Making: Trade and investment agreements should be transparently and democratically mandated, negotiated, agreed upon, and reviewed.

-• Non-Violence: Human rights and fair labour standards should be upheld, and the precautionary principle should be adopted where there is uncertainty or concern about potential harm.
+• Non-Violence: Human rights and fair labour standards must be upheld, and the precautionary principle should be adopted where there is uncertainty or concern about potential harm.

 • Global citizenship: The specific needs, sovereignty, biodiversity, and cultural differences of developing countries should be respected.